thecountrymouth11/aws-ec2-automation/README.md

-# EC2 Deployment Automation
+# aws-ec2-automation

-## What This Does
+scripts to launch ec2 instances and deploy a flask app. cloudops vibes all day.

-1. `deploy.sh` - My first script that:
+## what’s here
-   - Logs into an EC2 server
+- `deploy.sh`: logs into an ec2 instance and updates it
-   - Runs system updates
+- `deploy_ec2.sh`: spins up a fresh ec2 instance
-   - Checks the server is working
+- `app.py`: flask web app for ec2, runs on port 5000

-2. `deploy_ec2.sh` - My improved script that:
+- `deploy_flask_app.sh`: deploys app.py to an ec2 instance (set INSTANCE_ID from deploy_ec2.sh output)

-   - Creates NEW EC2 servers automatically
+## how to use
-   - Sets up SSH access
+1. run `deploy_ec2.sh` to get an instance id
-   - Shows how to connect to the new server
+2. plug that id into `deploy_flask_app.sh` and run it
-   - Gives the command to delete the server when done
+3. hit the public ip:5000 in your browser